-The Gauss chaotic map is a very powerful tool for avoiding entrapment in local optima and does not increase the complexity.
+The Gauss chaotic map is a very powerful tool for avoiding entrapment in local optima, besides it does not increase the complexity.
 The computational complexity for GaussPSO and PSO can be derived as O(PG), where P is the population size and G is the number of generations.
-In equation 5, we observe that the chaotic map is only used to amend the PSO updating equation.
+In equation 5, we can observe that the chaotic map is only used to amend the PSO updating equation.

-The standard PSO, together with each individual and the entire population, evolves towards a best fitness; the fitness function is evaluated with an objective function.
-Although this scheme increases the convergence capability, i.e., evolves the population toward better fitness, the convergence speed is too fast, and thus the population may get stuck in a local optimum since the swarms diversity rapidly decreases.
-On the other hand, an arbitrarily slow search is not feasible if we want PSO to be effective.
+The standard PSO, together with each individual and the whole population, evolves towards best fitness, in which the fitness function is evaluated with the objective function.
+Although this scheme has the property to increase the convergence capability, i.e., to evolve the population toward better fitness, but the convergence speed is too fast, the population may get stuck in a local optimum, since the swarms diversity rapidly decreases.
+On the other hand, it cannot be searched arbitrarily slowly if we want PSO to be effective.